jpvantassel/hvsrpy/README.md

 2. `pip install hvsrpy`.
 If you are not familiar with `pip`, a useful tutorial can be found [here](https://github.com/jpvantassel/python3-course/blob/master/1_Installing_Packages/pip.md).

-3. Confirm that `hvsrpy` has installed succesfully by examining the last few lines of the text displayed in the console.
+3. Confirm that `hvsrpy` has installed successfully by examining the last few lines of the text displayed in the console.

 ### Using _hvsrpy_